Spiritual Companions is an educational charity, a network and a community.

 As individuals and as a community we believe in the profound benefits of spirituality for personal and social wellbeing.
 We therefore support people informally and formally on their spiritual journeys in one-to-one and group situations; and we also provide organisational support and trainings.

-Following the delivery of pilot trainings at St Margaret’s Hospice, Somerset, and a full appraisal, we will now embark on a full two-year programme.
+Following the delivery of pilot trainings at St Margaret’s Hospice, Somerset, and a full appraisal, we are now embarking on a full two-year programme.
 Entitled ‘Everyone Cares’ the programme focuses on supporting the wellbeing of patients, patients’ families and carers, and all the hospice staff and volunteers.
-The first trainings will be delivered in May.
+The first trainings were delivered in early July.
 If you are interested in exploring this programme for your own organisation please contact us.

 Charitable Status February 2014